 The Faberware was the first North American electric automatic vacuum brewer.
 This model is circa 1935.

-In the early 20th century, the mantle was taken up by American companies, including Silex, Sunbeam, General Electric, Cory and more.
-With the invention and perfection of heat safe glass like Pyrex, the devices became more safe.
+In the early 20th century, the mantle was taken up by American companies, including Silex, Sunbeam, General Electric, Cory, and more.
+With the invention and perfection of heat-safe glass like Pyrex, the devices became safer.
 Companies like Cory and Silex (and Cona in Britain) devised a glass filter pipe with a bulbous, rough middle that also eased the use of the devices.
 By WWII, vacuum brewers were enjoying a good run of success in the American kitchen.

-In the post war years, the vacuum brewing method, superior in almost every way, lost out to percolation and auto drip devices because they lacked convenience and easy cleaning.
-Americans were all too willing to give up superior taste for “okay taste” if it was automatic and cleanup was as simple as dumping a paper filter.
+In the post-war years, the vacuum brewing method, superior in almost every way, lost out to percolation and auto-drip devices because they lacked convenience and easy cleaning.
+Americans were all too willing to give up the superior taste for “okay taste” if it was automatic and cleanup was as simple as dumping a paper filter.

 How a Vacuum Brewer works

 Once the device is at full boil, all the water that can go up the syphon does (there will always be some water left in the bottom, as the syphon tube by design is not long enough to reach the bottom of the globe).
-At this point, vapor is escaping up the tube instead of water, and this in turn continually heats the water/coffee mixture in the top globe, and also creates a gentle rolling action in the mixture.
-This agitation helps the process, and keeps the top coffee at near perfect constant brewing temperatures – about 10F below boiling.
+At this point, the vapor is escaping up the tube instead of water, and this in turn continually heats the water/coffee mixture in the top globe and also creates a gentle rolling action in the mixture.
+This agitation helps the process and keeps the top coffee at near-perfect constant brewing temperatures – about 10F below boiling.

 After about 2-3 minutes of brewing (this is a personal preference and dependent on the grind), you remove the heat source, and almost immediately, all these heat-expanded gases in the bottom globe start to contract and turn back into liquid.
 This contraction contains a fair amount of force.